Fix Stripes on a Laptop Screen

 | Colored stripes crossing both built-in and HDMI displays. | Failing GPU or motherboard solder joint. | Stripes appear on external monitors. | Motherboard or GPU repair. |

-1. Reconnect or Replace the eDP Ribbon Cable
+1. Reconnect or replace the eDP ribbon cable

 If the bezel and hinge test indicates a cable connection fault, the laptop can be disassembled to reseat the display connector.
 Turn off the laptop, remove the bottom cover, and disconnect the battery first.
 Locate the display cable connector on the motherboard (labeled eDP or LCD).
-Release the locking bar, pull the ribbon out, clean the pins with contact cleaner, and insert it back in firmly.
-Secure the tape latch.

-2. Clear Driver Conflicts
+2. Clear driver conflicts

 If the stripes disappeared in the BIOS, perform a complete graphics driver refresh.
 Uninstall your current GPU software, run Display Driver Uninstaller (DDU) to wipe all corrupted files, and download the official OEM display driver from your laptop manufacturer’s website.